unclebacon-live/hddtemp/README.md

-# hddtemp-docker
+# hddtemp

 docker container for hddtemp:
 http://savannah.nongnu.org/projects/hddtemp

 NOTE: This repository will install hddtemp in the docker container from apt repositories.
-I do not maintain the hddtemp project.
+I do not maintain the hddtemp project however this version does support NVMe drives.

 Example:
 ```
 docker run -d \
 --privileged=true
---name="hddtemp-docker" \
+--name="HDDTemp" \
 -e HDDTEMP_ARGS="-q -d -F /dev/sd*" \
--e TZ="America/Chicago" \
+-e TZ="America/Toronto" \
-drewster727/hddtemp-docker
+unclebacon/hddtemp
 ```

 The hddtemp.db file was obtained from: